 The shows that the Federal Government continued its responsible and restrictive policy to exports of military equipment throughout 2018.
 In 2018, single-transaction export licences worth a total of €4.82 billion were issued (2017: €6.24 billion).

-For a more differentiated understanding of the policy on exports of military equipment, it is vital to consider the nature of the exported good, the ways it can be used, and the specific country of destination.
-For example, a large proportion (41%) of export licences in 2015 were for EU/NATO and NATO-equivalent countries.
-The higher value of the licences in 2015 compared with 2014 is due not least to the export of four tanker aircraft to the United Kingdom (€1.1 billion).
+For a well-grounded consideration of exports of military equipment, it is also vital to make distinctions in terms of the nature of the exported good, the ways it can be used, and the specific country of destination.
+For example, a large proportion – 47.2% – went to licences for exports to EU/NATO and NATO-equivalent countries – countries to which, according to the Federal Government’s “Political Principles”, the export of military equipment is not normally subject to restriction.